ethanwiebe/builder/README.md

 of the command since it was not included in `compileFlags`.

-When the flags are joined together to form the compile/link command, any flags that start with a `%` are special flags will be parsed as variables.
+When the flags are joined together to form the compile/link command, any flags that start with a `%` are special flags that will be parsed as variables.
 Any variable name passed in will be replaced by its entry within the builder.json file with the exception of a few context-specific special flags, such as `%out` and `%in`.
 Here are a few more special flags: